India & South Asia

 If you have a gluten free diet, consider bringing some snack food from home.
 There will be plenty of fresh fruit in local markets, however, beyond that you may find that variety in snack foods for this diet may be somewhat lacking.

-Is there a dress code in India & South Asia that I should be aware of?
+Is there a dress code in India Bhutan and Sri Lanka that I should be aware of?

 Women should wear long trousers with a loose-fitting shirt or blouse over the top.
 Harem pants and a long kaftan work really well together and are readily and cost effectively available for purchase in markets locally.
 Women are required to cover their heads with a scarf in mosques.